shreyasmenon/CodeSamples/README.md

 # CodeSamples
-My sample code structure for tutrial on a popular website.
+My Code samples from tutorials on a popular website.